Jbridges1119/TheCompleteStory/README.md

 # The Complete Story

-The Complete Story is a story telling website where a user posts the begginining of a story and other users are able to leave their contribution.
+The Complete Story is a story telling website where a user posts the begginining of a story and other users are able to leave a contribution that can be added to the original story .

 Users are also able to upvote/downvote and/or report the contributions.
 The story host then has the option to add the contribution which resets the contribution list.
 If the host decides to end the story with a contribution then the Story is ended and the host and contributors are mention in the story credits.